root-project/root/docbook/users-guide/ROOTandQt.md

    fMyButton->setOn(on);
 }
 void TMyQButton::SetStyle(const char * style) {
-   // Set button’s look and feel
+   // Set button's look and feel
    // The possible styles are defined by the local Qt installation.
    // For example the possible style can be: "window","motif",
    // "cde","sgi","motifplus","platinum","compact","windowsxp",